Combining Learning and Control for Data-driven Approaches of Cyber-Physical Systems: Connected and Automated Vehicles

 \justify{

 Emerging mobility systems are typical cyber-physical (CPS) systems where the cyber component (e.g., data and shared information through vehicle-to-vehicle and vehicle-to-infrastructure communication) can aim at optimally controlling the physical entities (e.g., CAVs, non-CAVs).
 A mobility system encompasses the interactions of three heterogeneous dimensions: (1) transportation systems and modes, e.g., CAVs, shared mobility, and public transit integrated with advanced control algorithms, (2) social behavior of drivers, operators (for autonomous vehicles), and travelers (or pedestrians) interacting with these systems, and (3) information management of data available and shared information.
 The constellation of these three dimensions constitutes a sociotechnical system that should be analyzed holistically.
 The CPS nature of emerging mobility systems is associated not only with technological and information management dimensions but also with human adoption (social dimension).
-My students and I, in conjunction with my collaborators, have made contributions on the technological dimension of mobility systems by developing control algorithms for optimal coordination of CAVs \cite{Malikopoulos2018,Malikopoulos2018b,Rios-Torres2018,Stager,Zhao2018,Zhang2017a,Zhang,Zhao2018a, assanis2018ITSC,Beaver2020DemonstrationCity,chalaki2019optimal,chalaki2020experimental,chalaki2020hysteretic,chalaki2020ICCA,chalaki2020TCST,chalaki2020TITS, Connor2020ImpactConnectivity,jang2019simulation,Mahbub2019ACC,Mahbub2020ACC-1,mahbub2020ACC-2,mahbub2020Automatica-2,mahbub2020decentralized,mahbub2020sae-1,mahbub2020sae-2,malikopoulos2019ACC,Malikopoulos2019CDC,Malikopoulos2020,Zhao2018CTA,Zhao2018ITSC,Zhao2019CCTA-1,zhao2019CCTA-2,Ray2021DigitalCity,chalaki2020hysteretic,Sumanth2021,chalaki2021Reseq,K122021AExperiment,chalaki2021CSM,mahbub2021_platoonMixed,mahbub2020Automatica-2,mahbub2022ACC} and identifying potential research paths with connected autonomous systems \cite{zhao2019enhanced}.
-However, I came to realize that current methods analyze, design, and optimize a mobility system without considering the social dimension resulting in systems that might not be acceptable by the drivers, travelers, and the public.
-In particular, one key research question that still remains unanswered is “how can we develop an energy-efficient mobility system that can be widely acceptable by drivers, travelers, and the public?”
-To address this question, my students and I are taking the following research steps that combine the three aforementioned dimensions \cite{Chremos2020MechanismDesign,chremos2020MobilityMarket,chremos2020SharedMobility,chremos2021MobilityGame}: (1) explore how advanced control technologies in conjunction with Big Data from vehicles and infrastructure can improve the efficiency of transportation systems and modes, e.g., eliminate stop-and-go driving, reduce congestion; (2) investigate public attitudes toward emerging transportation systems and identify the human behavioral and emotional responses to systems such as CAVs and shared mobility, and (3) address the negative rebound effects of improving the efficiency of transportation systems by exploring whether household activities and travel demand might increase if the efficiency of the transportation systems improves.
-Step 1 will identify the new congestion patterns of optimized transportation systems and modes.
-Step 2 will examine public reaction, adoption, and use of a potential energy-efficient mobility system, which will determine the urban planning, public policy, and governance frameworks to enable the system-wide optimal outcomes.
-Step 3 will determine the new levels of travel demand and, eventually, the impact on vehicle miles traveled.
-The expected outcome of my group’s research in this area will aim at identifying a mobility system which is not only energy efficient but also acceptable by the drivers, travelers, and the public. }
+My students and I, in conjunction with my collaborators, have made contributions on the technological dimension of mobility systems by developing control algorithms for optimal coordination of CAVs \cite{Malikopoulos2018,Malikopoulos2018b,Rios-Torres2018,Stager,Zhao2018,Zhang2017a,Zhang,Zhao2018a, assanis2018ITSC,Beaver2020DemonstrationCity,chalaki2019optimal,chalaki2020experimental,chalaki2020hysteretic,chalaki2020ICCA,chalaki2020TCST,chalaki2020TITS, Connor2020ImpactConnectivity,jang2019simulation,Mahbub2019ACC,Mahbub2020ACC-1,mahbub2020ACC-2,mahbub2020Automatica-2,mahbub2020decentralized,mahbub2020sae-1,mahbub2020sae-2,malikopoulos2019ACC,Malikopoulos2019CDC,Malikopoulos2020,Zhao2018CTA,Zhao2018ITSC,Zhao2019CCTA-1,zhao2019CCTA-2,Ray2021DigitalCity,chalaki2020hysteretic,Sumanth2021,chalaki2021Reseq,K122021AExperiment,chalaki2021CSM,mahbub2021_platoonMixed,mahbub2020Automatica-2,mahbub2022ACC,chalaki2021CSM,K122021AExperiment,Ray2021DigitalCity} and identifying potential research paths with connected autonomous systems \cite{zhao2019enhanced}.
+The framework has been extended to expand performance and the feasibility domain for CAVs at signal-free intersections\cite{tzortzoglou2023approach,tzortzoglou2023performance,tzortzoglou2024feasibility}.